opedromandrade/MiniMXIII/README.md

 2. Copy the minimxiii file to the folder rc_keymaps
 3. Copy the rc_maps file to the folder Configfiles
 4. Reboot your MiniMX

+Original files for a huge number of boxes can be found here: http://bit.ly/RmtFilesCE